-Most financial aid at Wake Forest is determined on the basis of a family’s demonstrated financial need.
-Except in the most extraordinary circumstances, Wake Forest considers all undergraduate students to be dependent on their parents.
+Most financial aid at Wake Forest is based on a family’s demonstrated financial need.
+Except in the most extraordinary circumstances, Wake Forest considers undergraduate students to be dependent on their parents.

-Students must reapply for financial aid each year by completing the CSS PROFILE and Renewal FAFSA and submitting the appropriate tax documentation.
-Changes in your family’s financial circumstances (such as a reduction in the number of children in undergraduate college) may significantly affect the amount of financial aid you receive in subsequent years.
-Students do not have to accept the self-help component of their financial aid package to receive gift aid or scholarships from the university.
+Students must reapply for financial aid each year.
+Changes in a family’s financial circumstances (such as a fewer children in undergraduate college) may significantly affect financial aid eligibility in subsequent years.
+Students are not required to accept available work-study and loan options in order to receive grants and scholarships.

 Families who experience a dramatic change in financial circumstances may submit a written letter of appeal with a detailed explanation and supporting documentation.